interactions-py/interactions.py/docs/events.rst

 Event: ``on_disconnect``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This event fires whenever the conenction is invalidated, and will often precede an ``on_ready`` event
+This event fires whenever the connection is invalidated and will often precede an ``on_ready`` event

 This function takes no arguments.